Charlotte Casiraghi: Equestrianism

 In June 2009, Casiraghi, accompanied by her uncle Albert II, Prince of Monaco, appeared on the French television programme Stade 2 to speak about her recent enrollment in the Global Champions Tour.

-Since returning to the show jumping sport in April 2009 (after a four-year hiatus), she continues to train with Thierry Rozier.
-Casiraghi and the bay gelding named GI Joe (owner: Jan Tops), participated in the 2009 Global Champions Tour in Valencia, Monte Carlo, Cannes, Estoril, Rio de Janeiro, and Valkenswaard.
+Since returning to the show jumping sport in April 2009 (after a four-year hiatus), she continued to train with Thierry Rozier.
+Casiraghi participated in the 2009 Global Champions Tour around Europe.

 Casiraghi continued participation in the Global Champions Tour throughout 2010.
+As Gucci sponsored her competitions, she and her horses wore accessories from that fashion house.
 For the most part, she rode horses Troy (a chestnut stallion) and Tintero (a grey gelding).
 The GCT "Pro-Am Cup" (Professional-Amateur) relay was her original concept.
-It is a staple of the GCT Monaco event to this day.
+For the Pro-Am Cup events, Casiraghi teamed with top-tier equestrian Edwina Alexander, who was also sponsored by Gucci.

 In 2010, she assumed the role of honorary president of the Global Champions Tour (now the Longines Global Champions Tour) in Monaco; her mother had been honorary president of the event as it existed prior to its inclusion in the Global Champions Tour.
-Since 2015, Casiraghi has not taken part in multiple phases of the Longines Global Champions Tour, and reduced her participation to the Monaco phase only.
+After 2015, with her other projects, motherhood, and master's degree taking priority, Casiraghi reduced her participation to the Monaco and Paris phases of the Longines tour only.
+From about 2015, her participation has largely been representational and supportive (i.e. attending the high-star events and prize ceremonies.)